Client: Resolute Mining Limited (Resolute)

 As part of its commitment to delivering a life-of-mine allin sustaining cost of US$746/oz at its Syama Underground Mine in Mali, they needed to define a lower cost power solution relative to its existing source of power.

-The Syama Gold Mine is currently powered by singular diesel generators that were no longer the most efficient compared to newer technology now available.
-At the mercy of diesel, notoriously a fluctuating high cost fuel, it has become an expensive solution.
+The Syama Gold Mine was powered by singular diesel generators that were no longer the most efficient compared to newer technology now available.
+At the mercy of diesel, notoriously a fluctuating high-cost fuel, it has become an expensive solution.
 Furthermore, the generators had to run constantly to provide system stability that the mine needed.

-After investigating the possibility of a grid connection, which was disregarded on the basis of time and cost, Resolute launched a tender with the target of achieving a 40% reduction in the cost of electricity (COE).
+After investigating the possibility of a grid connection, which was disregarded based on time and cost, Resolute launched a tender with the target of achieving a 40% reduction in the cost of electricity (COE).
 With Resolute focused on securing a more environmentally friendly solution, the environmental impact of the power solution being offered was a key consideration.

 Project fact file

-As Aggreko had been providing and operating a 28 MW diesel power plant on the site that augments the existing diesel power station for a few years, we had both the reputation and credibility to step in and offer support the optimisation and hybridisation of their plant.
+As Aggreko had been providing and operating a 28 MW diesel power plant on the site that augmented the existing diesel power station for a few years, we had both the reputation and credibility to step in and offer support the optimisation and hybridisation of their plant.

-A vast project needed a vast solution and we relished the opportunity to work with Resolute to deliver a bespoke cutting edge technical and commercial solution as part of a 16-year Power Supply Agreement (PSA).
+A vast project needed a vast solution, and we relished the opportunity to work with Resolute to deliver a bespoke cutting edge technical and commercial solution as part of a 16-year Power Purchase Agreement (PPA).

-The second stage will consist of the installation of an additional 10 MW Wärtsilä Modular Block in 2022 and the addition of 20 MW solar PV power in 2023.
+The second stage will consist of the installation of an additional 10 MW Wärtsilä Modular Block and the addition of 20 MW solar PV power.

 There can be some hesitancy to implement solar as mine’s have short planning horizon’s and the usual lifespan of a PV park is about 20 years - if not sometimes longer than the operation of a mine itself.
 This is why the offering Aggreko provides perfectly matches a mine’s needs.

-The initial site infrastructure layout will include space to accommodate a l fifth 10 MW Wärtsilä Modular Block, enabling the mine to add additional power capacity if needed in the future to support growth or expansion plans.
+The initial site infrastructure layout includes space to accommodate a fifth 10 MW Wärtsilä Modular Block, enabling the mine to add additional power capacity if needed in the future to support growth or expansion plans.